fbpx

 History

-Japanese Valentine’s Day is a fairly modern holiday and was not introduced into Japanese culture until the 20th Century, the 50s.
+Japanese Valentine’s Day is a fairly modern celebration and was introduced into Japanese culture in the 20th Century in the 1950s.
 It quickly became commercialized, and you could find heart-shaped and various types of chocolate across major retail and department stores.

 Gifts

 As mentioned, women give gifts to all of the important men in their lives.
-However, there are two different kinds of chocolate that they give out.
+However, they give out two different kinds of chocolate:

 • honmei-choco or 本命チョコ

-Honmei-choco is for the men you love, a boyfriend or a husband.
-A woman would also give out honmei chocolate to men who they take a romantic interest in.
-It’s a way of sharing their true feelings for a special person, so they can be in a relationship with them.
+Honmei-choco is for the man you love, a boyfriend, or a husband.
+A woman would also give out honmei chocolate to men who they have a romantic interest in.
+It’s a way of sharing their true feelings for a special person so they can be in a relationship with them.

-Giri-choco is for the platonic relationships that Japanese women have with family members, male friends, and coworkers, for example.
+For example, giri-choco is for the platonic relationships that Japanese women have with family members, male friends, and coworkers.
+When women give heart-shaped chocolates to their female besties, it’s known as tomo-choco.

-Traditionally on this holiday, there is an obligation to give out gifts.
+Traditionally, on this holiday, there is an obligation to give out gifts.
 It is not optional.
-You will probably be offending some people in your life if you decide to skip out on giving out gifts.
+You may be offending some people in your life if you decide to skip out on giving out gifts.

 Valentine's Day in Japan - chocolate

-White Day in Japan is where the roles reverse one month later.
+White Day in Japan is when the roles reverse one month later.
 On March 14th, it is the men’s turn to give women gifts for a different version of Valentine’s Day.

-Men now have a social obligation to give gifts to all women in their lives, not just romantic partners.
-If you received chocolate on Valentine’s Day in Japan, you should be returning the favor on White Day giving it back to your female friends.
+Men now have a social obligation to give gifts to all ladies in their lives, not just romantic partners.
+If you received chocolate on Valentine’s Day in Japan, you should be returning the favor on White Day by giving it back to your female friends.

 History of White Day in Japan